 Royal Government Ministries

-If opening and operating a business in Cambodia then familiarising yourself with therelevant ministries is a must.
-Registering, licensing and gaining work permits for staff is an essential step in starting any business in Cambodia and it may be worth recruiting the skills of a translator if you do not speak Khmer.
+If you’re opening and operating a business in Cambodia, then familiarising yourself with the relevant ministries is a must.
+Registering, licensing and gaining work permits for staff is an essential step in starting any business in the Kingdom, and it may be worth recruiting the skills of an interpreter if you do not speak Khmer.

-The Ministry of Labour & Vocational Training will need to be notified of the opening of a new business.
-All employees, including foreigners must be registered and receive an employment book, and a health check will also be carried out.
+- The Ministry of Labour and Vocational Training will also need to be notified of the opening of a new business.